a-h-b/dadasnake/README.md

   min_overlap: 0
   just_concatenate: true
 ```

+**I need to set further parameters for job submission**
+You can change the cluster configs and add the parameter, for example directly as part of the call field.

 **I have a very large dataset**
 Great, if you have the computing power to match it, dadasnake will help you.
 It has successfully processed >27,000 samples in the same run.
 If you run out of memory in your run, set big_data to true in the config file and allow the use of multiple bigmem cores (we needed 360GB RAM for the 27,000 dataset).
 Disable highly memory intensive steps, such as treeing, chimera removal, plotting of rarefaction curves.
 If you didn't use the grouping by runs in your sample table, invent some runs of approx 100 samples each - these will be treated separately for some of the heavier DADA2 steps (error estimation).